meganlavengood/instruments-class/docs/_posts/2025-11-19-final-project.md

 ## Recommended reading

 If you want more explicit help and guidance on writing an analytical paper, read Chapter 7 of Rogers, Bottge & Haefeli 2020.
-This is available for you in the Readings folder on Teams.
-This chapter will teach you how to make sure your paper is unified and has a coherent argument.
+This is available through the library.
+Chapter 7 will teach you how to make sure your paper is unified and has a coherent argument.

 ---